Cho Oyu Expeditions - 8000 m Peak Climbing in Tibet

-We set up our camp at Chinese Base Camp and stay two nights or more, which depends on the feeling of our members.
+We set up our camp at Chinese Base Camp and stayed two nights or more, depending on our members' feelings.
 Base camp is a temporary but comfortable affair with a dining tent before hiking up towards the advanced base camp begins.
-ABC is in the heart of the Himalayas at 5700m; surrounded by celestial peaks.
-There is also the high pass called Nangpa La nearby which, an old but still used yak track trading route between Nepal and Tibet exists.
+ABC is in the heart of the Himalayas at 5700 m, surrounded by celestial peaks.
+There is also the high pass called Nangpa La nearby, an old but still used yak track trading route between Nepal and Tibet.
 From ABC, we can see the superb scene of Cho Oyu.
-This is the main base camp and we plan to stay there for the whole Cho Oyu expedition to look at the favorable situation for the expedition.
+This is the main base camp, and we plan to stay there for the whole Cho Oyu expedition to look at the favorable situation for the trip.

 Expedition Summit Camps

 Camp 1 (6,400 m) approached in 6-8 hours via an initial walk up the Gyabrag Glacier and then up steep scree to a broad snow shoulder and camp 1.

-Camp 2 (7,000 m) We follow the snow ridge out of camp 1 to a steep 50 meters ice wall, which provides the hardest climbing on the route however it is relatively straightforward and we can place fixed ropes.
-Normally the journey to camp 2 is completed in 7-9 hours.
+Camp 2 (7,000 m) We follow the snow ridge out of camp 1 to a steep 50 meters ice wall, which provides the most challenging climbing on the route; however, it is relatively straightforward, and we can place fixed ropes.
+Usually, the journey to camp two is completed in 7-9 hours.

-Camp 3 (7,400 m) Once again on the easy ground the journey to camp 3 takes around 4 hours, but at this altitude real determination is needed to deal with the effects of altitude.
+Camp 3 (7,400 m) Once again, on the easy ground, the journey to camp 3 takes around 4 hours, but at this altitude, an accurate determination is needed to deal with the effects of size.

 Summit Day It takes 6-8 hours to reach the summit, initially up easy snow and rock to the summit plateau, at which point it is only altitude, weather, and fitness that will stop you from reaching the sixth-highest summit.